laxmankrishnamurti/Backend/Docker/SectionOne.md

 Alternatives :- ECR(Elastic container registry) -> AWS service , Azure container registry, JFrog Artifactory.

-We can think it as a NPM (Node package manager) -> Just for understanding purpose.
+We can think it as NPM (Node package manager) which manage all libraries for node application. -> Just for understanding purpose.